top of page

 More structured but less flexible environments

-Behavior management often reactive instead of proactive
+Behavior management is often reactive instead of proactive

 Choosing a smaller center means your child is more likely to be recognized as an individual, with caregivers who know their unique needs, routines, and personality.
 This consistency builds trust, enhances safety, and supports better guidance compared to larger programs where turnover and higher ratios can make individualized attention more difficult.